msandt3/analyst-exercise/README.md

 * Create a SQL database using the included [CSV files](/sql_challenge/data)
 * Use the database created to answer all the questions.
-* Provide all code you used to answer questions, set up the db, and import data in the [SQL Directory](/sql_challenge/sql)
+* Provide all code you used to answer questions, set up the db, and import data in the [SQL Directory](/sql_challenge/sql).
+Include any notes needed to run the exercise.
 * Leave comments where you feel clarity is needed.

 ### Questions